handshake-trade/tss-ecdsa/README.md

 While some thought has been put into handling invalid messages (duplicate messages are ignored, as are some malformed ones), this has not been evaluated fully.
 Additionally, message authenticity (i.e. that a given message is actually coming from the sender in the "sender" field) is currently assumed to be handled outside of the protocol, by whatever networking code is shuttling messages around.

+The current state of identifiable abort is not complete.
+We sometimes report blame when it is easily attributable but we miss many cases and users should not rely on that field to be complete at this point.

 ## How to Build and Run